bitovi/github-actions-commons/README.md

 We use the kubernetes style for this.
 For example, kubernetes -> k(# of characters)s -> k8s.
 And so you might see some compressions are made.

 For some specific resources, we have a 32 characters limit.
 If the identifier length exceeds this number after compression, we remove the middle part and replace it for a hash made up from the string itself.

+## Note about tagging

+There's the option to add any kind of defined tag's to each grouping module.
+Will be added to the commons tagging.
+An example of how to set them: `{"key1": "value1", "key2": "value2"}`'

 ## Note about AWS EC2 AMI image selection